-The Child Food Insecurity 2013 Study shows Connecticut’s overall child food insecurity rate is 19.8 percent, or 157,550 children state wide.
-This number has increased from last year’s overall rate of 18.8 percent.
+The Child Food Insecurity 2014 Study shows Connecticut’s overall child food insecurity rate is 19.6 percent, or 155,380 children state wide.
 Food insecurity is a phrase used by the USDA to describe lack of consistent access to adequate amounts of food for an active, healthy life.

 Findings for the counties served by Connecticut Food Bank: